mbod/comm2100_S24/syllabus.md

   * be able to view research with a critical eye
   * have hands-on experience of some of the key methods used in quantitative research in Communication
   * gain a basic level of programming proficiency in the R programming language and have completed a number of programming exercises to clean, analyze, visualize and interpret data
-  * understand and have practiced the use of basic descriptive and inferential statistic methods
+  * understand and have practiced the use of basic descriptive and inferential statistical methods

 ## Assessment

-* Quizes (20%)
+* Quizzes (20%)
   * Most weeks there will be a short quiz related to the lecture and readings for the week.
-The quiz will be availahle in Canvas.
+The quiz will be available in Canvas.

 * Lab Assignments (40%)